toolness/toss-me/README.md

   set, the entire server is protected by HTTP Basic Authentication and requires the given username and password to access.

+* `SECURE_PROXY_SSL_HEADER` is an optional HTTP request header field name and value indicating that the request is actually secure.
+For example, Heroku deployments should set this to `X-Forwarded-Proto: https`.
+If this is set, automatic redirection from http to https will also occur.

 ## Limitations

 The files are temporarily stored on the filesystem.
 In